Skip to main content

 Summary

 The Energy Independence and Security Act of 2007 established a national goal of achieving net-zero energy buildings by 2030.
+It also established a national policy to develop a smart electric grid that includes communication and control interactions between the grid and the loads and power generation sources in buildings.
 Industry groups including the American Institute of Architects (AIA), the Association of Home Appliance Manufacturers (AHAM), and the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) have established similar or compatible goals.
-Approximately 84% of the life cycle energy use of a building is associated with operating the building rather than the materials and energy used for construction [1].
-This program will provide the measurement science to realize energy efficient building operation through integrated cybernetic building systems with distributed, embedded intelligence that can optimize building system performance, detect and respond to faults and operational errors, and enable integration of building systems with smart grid technologies.
+Over 80% of the life cycle energy use of a building is associated with operating the building rather than the materials and energy used for construction [1].
+This program will provide the measurement science to realize energy efficient building operation through integrated sensors and building control systems with distributed, embedded intelligence that can optimize building system performance, detect and respond to faults and operational errors, and enable integration of building systems with smart grid technologies.

 Description